tesserato/dsbg/sample_content/01_readme.md

 ---
-title: 01 Getting Started with DSBG
+title: README - Getting Started with DSBG
 description: How to install and use Dead Simple Blog Generator.
-created: 2025 01 04
+created: 2025 01 03
-updated: 2025 01 04
-tags: [guide, tutorial, example]
 coverImagePath: 01_dsbg_logo.webp
 ---

-DSBG (Dead Simple Blog Generator) is a command-line tool that transforms a directory of Markdown and / or HTML files into a static website.
-It's designed for ease of use, allowing you to quickly create and deploy a personal blog, documentation site, or a simple website with minimal configuration.
+DSBG (Dead Simple Blog Generator) is a free and open source command-line tool that transforms a directory of Markdown and / or HTML files into a static website.
+It's designed for ease of use, allowing you to quickly create and deploy a personal blog, documentation site, or a website with minimal configuration.

+The ethos behind it is to automate your virtual presence as much as possible, while retaining control over the created content.
+To that end, the following features are available:

+- Easy installation: Download a [pre-built binary](https://github.com/tesserato/dsbg/releases) or use `go install github.com/tesserato/dsbg@latest`,
+- Support for Markdown & HTML source files,
+- Automatic Tag generation from paths and built in tag filtering,
+- Client-side fuzzy search over all content,
+- Automatic RSS feed generation,
+- Watch mode with automatic re-build for continuous feedback,
+- 3 different themes, with the ability to add your own via custom CSS.
+- Automatic share buttons for major social networks
+- Easy to extend with analytics, comments, and more.

+**TOC**
 - [Installation](#installation)
 - [Usage](#usage)
   - [Creating a Markdown Template](#creating-a-markdown-template)